 From setting up your business, acquiring work permits, and assisting with housing, CEC can have your company fully established in the Cayman Islands in just 4-6 weeks.
 There is no minimum capital investment required, and thanks to turnkey business packages, CEC can streamline your business process with no bureaucratic red tape.

-If you’d like to hear from our clients – people who were once making the decision you are – get in touch with us today.
-We have over 250 businesses within Cayman Enterprise City who are incredibly diverse in industry and size that we can put you in touch with as we consult with you on your needs.
+If you’d like to hear from our clients – people who have made the move to the Cayman Islands – get in touch with us today.
+We have over 300 businesses within Cayman Enterprise City who are incredibly diverse in industry and size that we can put you in touch with as we consult with you on your needs.